GiaWJ/gia-lab2/recipes.md

 ### Grilled Chicken Sandwich

 Ingredients:
-- 2 boneless, skinless chicken breasts
+- 2 pieces of chicken breast (or boneless chicken thighs)
-- Salt and pepper to taste
+- Salt and black pepper (to taste)
-- 2 tablespoons olive oil
+- 1 tablespoon olive oil (or any cooking oil)
-- 4 slices Swiss cheese
-- 4 hamburger buns
+- 2 sandwich buns or burger buns
-- Lettuce
+- Lettuce or spinach (optional)
-- Tomato
+- Tomato slices (optional)
-- Mayonnaise
+- Mayonnaise or ketchup (choose one)

 Instructions:
 1. Preheat grill to medium-high heat.